A New Maximal Subgroup of $E_8$ in Characteristic $3$: Introduction

 \section{Introduction}

-The classification of the maximal subgroups of positive dimension of exceptional algebraic groups \cite{liebeckseitz2004} is a cornerstone of group theory.
+\blfootnote{The first author wishes to thank the Royal Society for financial support during the course of this research.} The classification of the maximal subgroups of positive dimension of exceptional algebraic groups \cite{liebeckseitz2004} is a cornerstone of group theory.
 In the course of understanding subgroups of the finite groups $E_8(q)$ in \cite{craven2019un}, the first author ran into a configuration that should not occur according to the tables in \cite{liebeckseitz2004}.

 We elicit a previously undiscovered maximal subgroup of type $F_4$ of the algebraic group $E_8$ over an algebraically closed field of characteristic $3$.
 This discovery corrects the tables in \cite{liebeckseitz2004}, and the original source \cite{seitz1991} on which it depends.